daisukeiot/Projec15-Sara-Fork/Edge-Impulse-Guide/README.md

 This endpoint makes a POST request to `http://ingestion.edgeimpulse.com/api/training/data`

-# Get Edge Impulse model from backend
+# Get Edge Impulse model

+(Download model from the Portal or backend)

 ## Edge Impulse API